yugaego/tirreno/README.md

 The idea for Tirreno arose from a challenge: an online platform was in need of a fraud prevention tool.
 We were looking for a product that could work on-premises and would not share user data with third-party vendors.
 Since the available solutions did not meet all our requirements, we created our own tool.

-While building Tirreno, we concentrated on privacy, trust, and true sovereignty.
+While building Tirreno, we concentrated on **privacy**, **trust**, and true **sovereignty**.
 As a result, we have built Tirreno in a secure and independent manner.
 The application does not have a long list of development dependencies, nor does it rely on heavy frameworks.
 This approach minimizes the potential attack surface.

+### Enrichment API

+As the solution we built has proved to be efficient in guarding our platform, over time we have implemented a data enrichment API.
+The goal was to provide our partners and clients with ethical means in their struggle against malicious actors.

+We have built the Tirreno API in-house, eliminating the need to share information with third parties.
+It operates without collecting or storing user data.

+Along with making Tirreno's code publicly available, we provide access to this API on a [monthly subscription](https://www.tirreno.com/pricing/) basis.

 ### Why the name Tirreno?